 To enable use data from device compliance partners, complete the following tasks:

 Configure Intune to work with the device compliance partner, and then configure groups of users whose devices are managed by that compliance partner.

 Configure your compliance partner to send data to Intune.

-Enroll your iOS or Android devices to that device compliance partner.
+Enroll your devices to your device compliance partner.